aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 ---
-title: "How to Send Email with Attachments Using Aspose.Email for Java"
+title: "Send Email with Attachment Java Using Aspose.Email"
-description: "Learn how to send email with attachments using Aspose.Email for Java.
-This step‑by‑step guide covers setup, creating messages, adding files, and saving as MSG."
+description: "Learn how to send email with attachment java using Aspose.Email.
+This guide covers attach multiple files java, creating email message java, and exporting email to msg format."
-date: "2025-12-14"
+date: "2026-02-19"
 weight: 1
 url: "/java/attachments-handling/build-send-emails-attachments-aspose-email-java/"
 keywords: